Sustainable City & Ecological Footprint

 The good news is that you don’t have to be a scientist to save the planet.
 By making better choices in your daily life, you can reduce your Ecological Footprint and conserve our planet’s valuable natural resources.

-How to Make a Better Choice?Living in a more sustainable lifestyle is not complicated.
+Let’s Change the Way we Live!Living in a more sustainable lifestyle is not complicated.
 There are so many little things you can do in your daily life that can make a big impact over time.
-In Hong Kong, our daily consumption accounts for 76 per cent of Hong Kong’s Ecological Footprint.
+In Hong Kong, our daily consumption at individual, family and business level accounts for 76 per cent of Hong Kong’s Ecological Footprint.
 Among which, clothing, food, energy and transportation contribute to the most.
+To avoid over-consumption of renewable natural resources, we need to start with changes in our daily behaviours.
+The choices we make can have a considerable impact on our sustainable future, and showing retailers and manufacturers that we want sustainable options will actually create more demand for and hence supply of them!

 Here are a few suggestions on how to get started: